Aluminium–copper alloys: AlCuMg(Si,Mn) wrought alloys

-Additions of magnesium accelerate cold hardening.
+The addition of magnesium accelerates the process of cold hardening.
 Which phases are formed depends primarily on the ratio of copper to magnesium.
 If the ratio is less than 1/1, clusters containing Cu and Mg are eliminated.
-At a ratio above 1.5/1, which is the case with most engineering alloys, the forms preferentially-Phase.
-These alloys have significantly higher hardness and strength.
+At a ratio above 1.5/1, which is the case with most engineering alloys, the forms preferentially phase.
+These kinds of alloys have significantly higher hardness and strength.